Sunday morning woke me with my cell phone ringing. I flipped it

-Emi walked out of the living room, a cookie in her hand and said, “I baked dinner tonight too!”
+Emi walked out of the living room, a cookie in her hand and said,

-“Emi, that's great," I said encouragingly.
+"Emi, that's great," I said encouragingly.
 I knew that as much as

 "How's Jayson doing?" mom asked.
 Her and dad had always loved

 "Oh good, busy with soccer like me," I said.